hariprasadkyasa/Devgram/README.md

 # Devgram
-A dedicated social networking iOS app for developers
+A social networking iOS app designed dedicatedly for developers.